void255/dots/README.md

 cd yay/ \
 makepkg -si --noconfirm

-instructions: drag and drop all the files or move them into your home directory. git clone https://github.com/void255/dots/dotfiles/dotfiles.7z tar xf dotfiles.7z mv dotfiles ~/.
+instructions: drag and drop all the files or move them into your home directory: git clone https://github.com/void255/dots/dotfiles/dotfiles.7z tar xf dotfiles.7z mv dotfiles ~/.

+you will have to configure alot of these out individually like zsh

 REMEMBER TO CHANGE THESE LOCATIONS MANUALLY!!!: